amarthe/amarthe.github.io/_pages/about.md

 I am a *PhD student* at UMPA, ENS de Lyon, in France, under the supervision of [Aurelien Garivier](https://perso.ens-lyon.fr/aurelien.garivier/www.math.univ-toulouse.fr/_agarivie/index.html) and [Claire Vernade](https://www.cvernade.com/).
 I work on Risk-Sensitive Planning and Reinforcement Learning.

 My most recent works focus on understanding the link between the *Distributional Framework* in MDPs (see Distributional Reinforcement Learning, Bellemare et al. 2023), and *Dynamic Programming* with *Risk Measures*.
-You can find a wonderful talk from Claire Vernade presenting ideas from our latest paper [here](https://youtu.be/BN2XE_lR4Eg?si=mPmcCddmow2WHX_t).
+[Here](https://youtu.be/BN2XE_lR4Eg?si=mPmcCddmow2WHX_t) is a wonderful talk from Claire Vernade presenting ideas from our latest paper.

-You can currently find me sampling bandit rewards and MDP trajectories by hand trying to understand the *learning* process of the same risk measures.
+You can currently find me sampling bandit rewards and MDP trajectories by hand trying to understand how to *learn* risk measures.

-I am also in the process of writing my PhD thesis, and I am planning to defend it around the end of 2025.
+I am also in the process of writing my PhD thesis, *planning* to defend it around the end of 2025.
 I am still **looking for job opportunities** after my PhD, so feel free to contact me if you have offers.

 ### Selected Publications :